- > What does Time Machine do?

 How to get a shortcut to Time Machine

 If you don't already have a shortcut to the Time Machine menu it will be easier for you if you set one up.
-This icon was present in El Capitan but seems to have disappeared in Sierra.
+This icon was present in El Capitan but disappeared after Sierra launched in 2016.

 You can also add Time Machine to your Dock if it's not already there, but this will be a shortcut to the backups rather than the menu.
 Open your Applications folder and select the Time Machine icon and drag the icon into your Dock.